Theory of quantum system certification: a tutorial

 In this tutorial we restrict our attention to single round protocols, where a fixed number $\np$ of copies of a target state is prepared and measured subsequently.
 Without further assumptions the output of the device is described by an output state $\Rhop \in \DM((\CC^d)^{\otimes \np})$ on which the measurements are performed.
 Based on the measurement data the classical post-processor then decides to accept or reject the hypothesis that the device prepared the target state within a specified accuracy.

-This procedure is formalized by the notion of an $\epsilon$-certification test.
+This procedure is formalized by the notion of an $\epsilon$-certification test, illustrated in Fig.~\ref{fig:cert}.
 An $\epsilon$-certification test should output \accept\ if the prepared state is the targeted state in the majority of attempts.
 This requirement is referred to as \emph{completeness}.
-Additionally, one demands an $\epsilon$-certification to likely output \reject{} in case the prepared states deviates from the target state beyond a tolerance.
+Additionally, one demands an $\epsilon$-certification to likely output \reject{} in case the prepared state deviates from the target state beyond a tolerance.
 The deviation is quantified in terms of a distance measure on $\DM(\CC^d)$ taking values in $\RR_+$, the non-negative reals, and `beyond tolerance' means that it exceeds a certain \emph{tolerated error threshold} $\epsilon > 0$.
-We arrive at the following definition for a single round $\epsilon$-certification test:
+We arrive at the following definition for a single-round $\epsilon$-certification test.